egoist6/openhab-docs/quick_guide.md

 |done. these are the fundamentals. now home **automation** begins: create rule and schedule| |

 todo
-add a result in the beginning what the reader will have learnt by the end of each step
+add link to model where link to item is given add a result in the beginning what the reader will have learnt by the end of each step

 ## What next?